benzmuircroft/rockswarmCDRT/README.md

 - use rollup to convert ts to js in a single file
 - test with old / latest Hyperswarm over 2 devices
 - create two versions (old automerge / new automerge using node-fs instead of Hypercore)
+## OR:
+- use autobase
+- create a Hyperswarm messaging network for the updates to propigate
+- save with fs or levelDB

 # Goal: Only use Hyperswarm to share and fs to store the autobase!